Key Takeaways

 When it comes to getting better rest, this simple bedtime habit offers more perks than you might expect.
 Here are the key benefits of wearing socks to sleep.

-For people with Raynaud’s syndrome, cold feet at night aren’t just uncomfortable—they can trigger painful circulation problems that disrupt sleep.
-Wearing socks to bed helps keep toes warm, promotes steady blood flow, and reduces the chance of nighttime flare-ups.
+For people with Raynaud’s syndrome, cold feet at night can be more than a minor discomfort — they can trigger painful circulation changes that interrupt sleep.
+Wearing socks to bed offers simple, steady warmth that helps keep blood flowing and lowers the chance of nighttime flare-ups.

 Reducing Menopausal Hot Flashes